nikunjparikh/retirement-simulator/replit.md

 ## Overview

 This is a Monte Carlo simulation-based retirement planning application built with Streamlit.
-The application helps users estimate how long their retirement savings will last under varying market conditions by running multiple simulations with randomized inflation and return rates.
-Users can input their retirement age, life expectancy, corpus, monthly expenses, expected inflation, and expected return rates to generate probabilistic forecasts of their retirement fund longevity.
+The application helps users estimate how long their retirement savings will last under varying market conditions by running three hardcoded scenarios (Optimistic, Realistic, Pessimistic) with 1,000 simulations each.
+Users input only 5 basic parameters: current age, retirement age, life expectancy, retirement corpus, and monthly expenses.
+The app automatically runs 3,000 total simulations and displays side-by-side results showing success rate and median years for each scenario, with smart recommendations based on the realistic scenario.

 ## Recent Changes (January 2025)